Policy last updated

 For projects delivered by the VSBA, the VSBA works in partnership with the school to deliver the approved scope of works throughout the project delivery stages, until the conclusion of the defect liability period.

-If your school’s project is approved to be VSBA-Led
+If the school’s project is approved to be VSBA-led

 School-funded projects delivered by the VSBA follow a similar approach to State Budget-funded capital works projects.
 This includes: